 Situated in Al Hofuf, the Al Qarah Mountain is one of the best sites to explore.
 These cavernous areas remain cool even on the hottest days, making it the perfect spot all year round.
 The natural beauty of the mountains is astounding.

-You mouth-watering desserts and refreshing drinks after a long day.
-It’s a great idea to cool and spend lunchtime here.
+After a long day, you can enjoy mouth-watering desserts and refreshing drinks.
+It’s a great idea to cool off and spend lunchtime here.